Deans of Colleges / Directors of Services

 - Are health and safety inspections happening regularly and are recommendations being acted upon?

-- Is there a College / Departmental Health and Safety Committee and is it working?
+- Is there a College / Service Health and Safety Committee and is it working?

 - Do my staff and students receive suitable and sufficient health and safety information and training?